FG guarantees 5 years tax holiday for miners, waiver on mining equipment

-The Federal Government has guaranteed five years tax holiday for miners who operates in the nation’s mining sector and waiver on imported mining equipment.
+The Federal Government has guaranteed five years tax holiday for miners who operate in the nation’s mining sector and waiver on imported mining equipment.

 This was disclosed by the Minister of Mines and Steel Development, Arc Olamilekan Adegbite, while addressing journalists on the 5th Nigeria Mining Week holding from today (Monday) October 12-16, 2020 virtually in Abuja with 2000 participants expected to be in attendance.

-ALSO READ: ‘SARS operatives don’t carry gun in public, or stand on the road looking for criminals’

-The Nigeria Mining week has established itself over the past five years as the preferred mining showcase for technology providers where business happens.
-It is the one annual B2B gathering for the entire mining value chain in Nigeria where the hot issues get tackled and has become a key driver for the industry to leap forward.
+The Nigeria Mining Week has established itself over the past five years as the preferred mining showcase for technology providers where business happens.
+It is the one annual B2B gathering for the entire mining value chain in Nigeria where the hot issues get tackled and have become a key driver for the industry to leap forward.

 The annual gathering aims at providing support for the development of the local workforce and the mechanisation of the industry and at facilitating the dialogue between private and public sectors across the value chain, to boost the future of mining in Nigeria through collaboration and partnerships.

-The conference and exhibition is organised by Miners Association Nigeria, MAN, and is hosted by the Ministry of Mines and Steel Development in association with Clarion Events and PwC.
+The conference and exhibition are organised by Miners Association Nigeria, MAN, and is hosted by the Ministry of Mines and Steel Development in association with Clarion Events and PwC.

 The 2020 edition is holding digitally because as the global mining industry evolves under the COVID 19 pandemic, there is a need to rethink the traditional models under which it has been operating and to adapt to a new way of doing business.